nagypeter/weblogic-operator-tutorial/tutorials/build.weblogic.image.pipeline.md

 ![alt text](images/build.weblogic.pipeline/002.begin.import.png)

-#### Create Oracle Pipelines Application to build custom WebLogic Docker container including demo application ####
+#### Create Oracle Container Pipelines Application to build custom WebLogic Docker container including demo application ####

-First create your Oracle Pipelines application.
-Oracle Pipelines acts as continuous integration tool which will produce WebLogic container image and uploads to Oracle Container Registry.
+First create your Oracle Container Pipelines application.
+Oracle Container Pipelines acts as continuous integration tool which will produce WebLogic container image and uploads to Oracle Container Registry.

-The following pipelines are predefined in the Oracle Pipeline configuration file ([wercker.yml](https://github.com/nagypeter/weblogic-operator-tutorial/blob/master/wercker.yml)):
+The following pipelines are predefined in the Oracle Container Pipelinesconfiguration file ([wercker.yml](https://github.com/nagypeter/weblogic-operator-tutorial/blob/master/wercker.yml)):

 - **build**: Default and mandatory pipeline to start the workflow.
 It builds the demo Web Application using Maven.
 - **build-domain-in-home-image**: Pipeline which runs Docker build to create custom WebLogic container image.
 First time when no *latest* image available in repository it uses official WebLogic image from Docker Store as base image and runs WLST script to customise the image.
 Also copies the demo Web Application into the image and deploys using WLST.
 Once *latest* (tag) of the image is available in the repository then the workflow just builds the Web Application and update the *latest* image with the new application binaries.
 After the Docker build the pipeline produces a new image and pushes to the image repository.
 Thus every time when changes happen in the sources and committed to Github.
 The image tag will be the commit hash tag of the source changes  which triggered the new build process.
 Also the historically latest gets the *latest* tag as well.

-[Sign in to Oracle Pipelines (former Wercker)](https://app.wercker.com/) and click **Create your first application** button or the **+** icon at the top right corner and select *Add Application*.
+[Sign in to Oracle Container Pipelines (former Wercker)](https://app.wercker.com/) and click **Create your first application** button or the **+** icon at the top right corner and select *Add Application*.

 NOTE!
-If you need to sign up to Oracle Pipelines do it with your Github account.
-Click the **LOG IN WITH GITHUB** button and authorise Oracle Pipelines application for your Github account.
-You can revoke Oracle Pipelines's authorisation request anytime using your Github's profile settings.
+If you need to sign up to Oracle Container Pipelines do it with your Github account.
+Click the **LOG IN WITH GITHUB** button and authorise Oracle Container Pipelines application for your Github account.
+You can revoke Oracle Container Pipelines's authorisation request anytime using your Github's profile settings.

 ![alt text](images/build.weblogic.pipeline/003.new.application.png)

 Select the owner of the application.
-By default it is your Oracle Pipelines username, but it can be any organization where you belong to.
+By default it is your Oracle Container Pipelines username, but it can be any organization where you belong to.
 Make sure the selected SCM is *GitHub*.
 Click **Next**.

 ![alt text](images/build.weblogic.pipeline/004.application.user.repo.png)